Don Williamson

 Donald J. Williamson (February 2, 1934 – April 2, 2019) was an American businessman and politician who served as the mayor of Flint, Michigan from 2003 to 2009.
-He was married to Patsy Lou Williamson, who owns several car dealerships in the Flint area.
+He was married to Patsy Lou Williamson, who owned several car dealerships in the Flint area.
 He was chairman of The Colonel's International, Inc., which manages two raceways.

 Background

 Williamson was born and raised in Flint, Michigan.
 He married Patsy Lou, and together they managed a growing number of car dealerships.

 In 1962, Williamson was convicted for several business scams.
 He served three years in prison before being paroled.
 He bought cars with bad checks and purchased other items without paying for them.

 Williamson owned Brainerd International Raceway and Colonel's.
-He merged them into The Colonel's International, Inc.
+He merged them into The Colonel's International, Inc. He sold Brainerd International Raceway to Jed & Kristi Copham in 2006.